shelleyolivia/learn-tutorials/avalanche/create-a-decentralized-kickstarter.md

 ```

 Now, navigate to the solidity contract compiler tab on the left side navigation bar and click the blue button to compile `crowdfunding.sol` contract.
 Also, note down the `ABI` after compilation is completed.
+{% hint style="danger" %}
+Make sure the compiler version mentioned in Remix, matches the version mentioned in the smart contract.
+{% endhint %}

 Navigate to deploy tab and open the "ENVIRONMENT" drop-down.
 Select "Injected Web3" (make sure metamask is loaded) and click the "deploy" button.
+{% hint style="danger" %}
+Before deploying the smart contract on testnet, make sure the deployment environment in Remix is set to **Injected web3**.
+{% endhint %}

 Approve the transaction on Metamask pop-up interface.
 Once our contract is deployed successfully, make note of the deployed `contract address`.

- ## Troubleshooting in remix
-  - **Install Metamask**: Make sure the metamask browser extension is installed before smart contract is deployed on remix.
-  - **Compiler version**: Make sure the compiler version mentioned in Remix, matches the version mentioned in the smart contract.
-  - **Injected web3**: Before deploying the smart contract on testnet, make sure the deployment environment in Remix is set to **Injected web3**.

 # Creating a frontend in React

 Now, we are going to create a react app and set up the frontend of the application.